itsnebulalol/Apollo/README.md

 ### Pull Request

-Pull request should have a realevent title and a in depth description of anything it adds, removes, or improves.
+Pull request should have a relevant title and an in depth description of anything it adds, removes, or improves.

 ### Copyright
 All classes should include the Apollo copyright from below.
-It will be ideal to set a copoyright profile in intlij to this so it will be automatically imputed to each class.
-However this isn't mandatory and can easily be implimented once merged with main branch so don't be to worried about it.
+It will be ideal to set a copyright profile in IntelliJ to this so it will be automatically imputed to each class.
+However, this isn't mandatory and can easily be implemented once merged with main branch so don't be to worried about it.

 ```
 /*⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤